The California Labor Code wants to ensure that your workplace is a healthy environment.

 If you don’t waive your right to uninterrupted meal periods and your employer prevents you from taking them, your employer could owe you one hour’s worth of pay for every meal period you don’t receive.

-Talk to an Attorney About Protecting Your Workplace Rights
+Talk to a California Attorney About Protecting Your Workplace Rights

 Workplace disputes are often exhausting and stressful.
 It’s not ideal to fight for your rights as an employee alone.